Reejig Blog

 Final thought: a defining moment for workforce leadership

 Workforce leaders have never had a bigger opportunity to lead.
-But leadership requires action, not hesitation.
+But leadership requires action.
+Not hesitation.

 Trish's message is clear.
 Leaders must stop waiting.
 They must start shaping the AI-driven redesign of work.